Skip to main content

 When travelling to any destination around Covent Garden use Moovit's Live Directions with Get Off Notifications to know exactly where and how far to walk, how long to wait for your line , and how many stops are left.
 Moovit will alert you when it’s time to get off — no need to constantly re-check whether yours is the next stop.

 Wondering how to use public transport in Covent Garden or how to pay for public transport in Covent Garden?
 Moovit public transport app can help you navigate your way with public transport easily, and at minimum cost.
 It includes public transport fees, ticket prices, and costs.
 Looking for a map of Covent Garden public transport lines?
-Moovit public transport app shows all public transport maps in Covent Garden with all Tube, train or bus routes and stops on an interactive map.
+Moovit public transport app shows all public transport maps in Covent Garden with all Bus, Train, Tube, Tramlink, River Bus and DLR routes and stops on an interactive map.

-Covent Garden has 3 transport type(s), including: Tube, train or bus, operated by several transport agencies, including London Underground, London Buses, Transport for London, London Tramlink, Transport for London, National Rail, Bluestar, Berry's Coaches, Oxford Bus Company, Stagecoach West, Community First Wessex, Cresta Coaches, D & P Boat Hire, First Portsmouth, Fareham & Gosport and FYTbus
+London has 6 transport type(s), including: Bus, Train, Tube, Tramlink, River Bus and DLR, operated by several transport agencies, including London Underground, London Buses, Transport for London, London Tramlink, National Rail, Bluestar, Berry's Coaches, Oxford Bus Company, Stagecoach West, Community First Wessex, Cresta Coaches, First Portsmouth, Fareham & Gosport, IFS Cloud Cable Car, FYTbus and Gosport-Portsmouth Ferry

 Public transport routes with stations closest to Covent Garden Market